stratosforge-solutions/server-guard/README.md

 ### Start a protected app

-Open up a terminal and start the handy [http=https-echo](https://github.com/mendhak/docker-http-https-echo) server which we'll consider as our protected app.
-This is a nice test app as it echos the request object (note tag 26 on pull)
+Open up a terminal and start the handy [http-https-echo](https://github.com/mendhak/docker-http-https-echo) server which we'll consider as our "protected application".
+This is a nice test app as it echos the request object which is useful for debugging and tuning WAF rules (note tag 26 on pull)

 ```
 docker run -p 4080:8080 -p 4443:8443 --rm -t mendhak/http-https-echo:26